 What should you consider when selecting genetic testing for a patient suspected to have a rare inherited disease?
-During this webinar, our molecular geneticists Jennifer Schleit (PhD, Senior geneticist) and Lucia Guidugli (PhD, Director of molecular genetics), will present some of their most challenging cases, will walk you through each step of the analysis process, and describe how they arrived at a specific molecular diagnosis.
+During this webinar, our molecular geneticists Jennifer Schleit, PhD, and Lucia Guidugli, PhD, will present some of their most challenging cases, will walk you through each step of the analysis process, and describe how they arrived at a specific molecular diagnosis.

 Many patients with a rare inherited disease may endure a long diagnostic odyssey, receiving several inconclusive genetic tests before arriving at a diagnosis.
 Patients with complex genetic diseases often have multiple differential diagnoses or suspected variants in difficult-to-sequence regions which can be challenging from a clinical evaluation point of view, both in terms of test selection and technological solutions.
 This requires tailoring of the sequencing technology and custom solutions from the laboratory performing the testing as well as a dedicated clinical interpretation team that goes above and beyond to compile evidence supporting or refuting the pathogenicity of the variants identified.